 DIVINE GUIDELINES FOR RESOLVING CONFLICTS

-The believers in Christ are not only called to pursue holiness, but also to pursue peace with all people.
+The believers in Christ are called to pursue holiness and pursue peace with all people.

-Many breakups we see today in our relationships, marriages and churches are terrible consequences of our failure or negligence to diligently pursue peace by seeking to resolve conflicts quickly following God’s guidelines in the Bible.
+Many breakups we see today in relationships, marriages, and churches are terrible consequences of failure or negligence to diligently pursue peace by seeking to resolve conflicts quickly following God’s guidelines in the Bible.

-Truly, there are difficult people or trouble-makers in the world that will frustrate all your attempts to resolve conflicts with them quickly as you desire.
+Indeed, there are difficult people or troublemakers in the world that will frustrate all your attempts to resolve conflicts with them quickly as you desire.

 This is why the Scripture admonishes, “If it is possible, as much as depends on you, live peaceably with all men.”
 (Rom.
 12:18 NKJV).

-When a believer has a conflict, dispute or disagreement with another believer, the Scripture offers some guidelines on how to resolve the conflict quickly and amicably.
+When a believer has a conflict, dispute, or disagreement with another believer, the Scripture offers guidelines on resolving the conflict quickly and amicably.

-Regrettably, many believers today pay no attention to these divine guidelines for resolving conflicts, thereby allowing the devil to exploit small conflicts to wreck great havocs in their lives, relationships, marriages, or homes.
+Regrettably, many believers today pay no attention to these divine guidelines for resolving conflicts, thereby allowing the devil to exploit minor conflicts to wreak great havoc in their lives, relationships, marriages, or homes.

 It is indeed wisdom to pursue peace when there is a conflict or disagreement between you and your brother or sister in Christ following the guidelines and instructions taught by the Lord Jesus.
-These guidelines are clearly spelt out in Matthew 18:15-17.
+These guidelines are spelled out in Matthew 18:15-17.

 15 “Moreover if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.